Top 10 Advantages and Disadvantages of Homework Explained

 Alternatives to Traditional Homework

-Some schools now use real-world projects instead of worksheets.
-This is called project-based learning.
+Some schools now use real-world projects instead of worksheets, a method called project-based learning.
 Other schools use peer teaching.
 Fun learning apps are also popular now.
 Kahoot! is one example.
-It turns questions into games.
-Students enjoy learning this way.
+It turns questions into games, and students enjoy learning this way.

 Tools to Reduce Homework Stress